Canadian administrative law: Sources of law

 The powers of an administrative decision-maker ("ADM") are primarily created by statute, which is known as the "enabling statute".
 These powers are limited by the legislative authority of the enabling government provided under section 91 or 92 of the Constitution Act, 1867.
 Superior Courts (known as Section 96 Courts) have an inherent power at common law to review any decision of an ADM.
 A judicial review allows for the court to consider the entire decision-making process, including the process, the findings of fact and of law.
 The power of judicial review is found either in the enabling statute or by virtue of the common law.
 The common law powers are derived from the four original writs of certiorari, prohibition, mandamus and habeas corpus.

 These powers are also frequently limited by privative clauses or finality clauses within the enabling statute.
-As established in Crevier v Quebec (AG), [1981] 2 SCR 220, the Constitution requires that the courts be able to supervise errors of ADMs and so the legislature cannot completely oust the courts from that power, nor can an ADM completely supplant the courts role.
+As established in Crevier v Quebec (AG), the Constitution requires that the courts be able to supervise errors of ADMs and so the legislature cannot completely oust the courts from that power, nor can an ADM completely supplant the courts role.
 Where a privative clause provides a limited right of appeal, the courts may exercise the discretion to grant judicial review only where the right of appeal fails to provide an adequate alternative remedy.